-- (a) Compliance with the provisions of the Noise Regulations R2544 under the Environment Conservation Act, 1989 as detailed within this Policy. - (b) Compliance with the all applications and Development Plan conditions of this Policy.

-(c) All illegally operating boarding houses will be subject to a fine as determined from time to time by the Municipality.
+- (e) Compliance with the provisions of the Noise Regulations R2544 under the Environment Conservation Act, 1989, the Msunduzi SPLUM By-Laws, the National Building Regulations and other relevant legislations as detailed within this Policy. - (f) Compliance with all applications and Development Plan conditions of this Policy. - (g) All illegally operating boarding houses will be subject to prosecution as determined in terms of Chapter 7 of the Msunduzi SPLUM By-laws